Jeff Green NBA Playoffs Player Props: Nuggets vs. Timberwolves

 Jeff Green Insights vs. the Timberwolves

-- The Timberwolves allow 115.8 points per contest, 18th-ranked in the league.
+- On defense, the Timberwolves have given up 115.8 points per game, which is 18th-best in the league.

-- The Timberwolves are the 22nd-ranked squad in the league, giving up 44.7 rebounds per game.
+- On the glass, the Timberwolves have given up 44.7 rebounds per game, which puts them 22nd in the NBA.

-- Allowing 25 assists per contest, the Timberwolves are the 10th-ranked team in the league.
+- Looking at assists, the Timberwolves are 10th in the NBA, giving up 25 per contest.

-- Conceding 12.3 made 3-pointers per game, the Timberwolves are the 16th-ranked squad in the league.
+- The Timberwolves are the 16th-ranked team in the league at allowing threes, conceding 12.3 made 3-pointers per contest.

 Jeff Green vs. the Timberwolves